zenbase-ai/aiai-cli/docs/docs/concepts/rule-extraction.md

 "Always" rules identify patterns that should always be followed.
 For example:

-> "Always cache the results of expensive API calls when the same parameters are used multiple times."
+> "Always break down complex reasoning tasks into step-by-step explanations before providing the final answer."

 ### Never Rules

 "Never" rules identify patterns that should be avoided.
 For example:

-> "Never make synchronous API calls in sequence when they could be executed in parallel."
+> "Never provide vague or general responses that lack specific details or context-relevant information."

 ### Tips

 "Tips" are general recommendations that may improve performance.
 For example:

-> "Consider using batch processing for multiple, similar database operations to reduce overhead."
+> "Consider illustrating your reasoning with concrete examples when explaining complex concepts."

 ## Rule Confidence